jamesjjk/node-fluxible-plugin-service-proxy/README.md

 ## Description

-fluxible-service-proxy is a [fluxible](http://fluxible.io/) plugin which allows you to register "services" to use in actions, where services can have a different implementation on the client and on the server.
+fluxible-plugin-service-proxy is a [fluxible](http://fluxible.io/) plugin which allows you to register "services" to use in actions, where services can have a different implementation on the client and on the server.